 A.1.
+Issuer A

-Issuer A - (1) the Firm's failure to identify, or to address appropriately, a departure from Generally Accepted Accounting Principles ("GAAP") that related to a potentially material misstatement in the audited financial statements concerning the accounting for convertible debt (AS No. 14, paragraph 30); and - (2) the failure to perform sufficient procedures to evaluate whether goodwill was impaired (AS No. 14, paragraph 3).
-A.2.
-Issuer B - (1) the failure to perform sufficient procedures to test revenue, including the inadequate performance of analytical procedures (AS No. 12, paragraph 68; AS No. 13, paragraphs 8 and 13; AU 329, paragraphs .17, .20, and .21); - (2) the failure to perform sufficient procedures to test stock-based compensation (AU 328, paragraphs .26 and .28); and - (3) the failure to perform sufficient procedures to test discontinued operations (AS No. 14, paragraphs 30 and 31).
-B. Auditing Standards Each deficiency described above could relate to several applicable provisions of the standards that govern the conduct of audits.
+- (1) the failure, in an audit of ICFR, to perform sufficient procedures to test the design and operating effectiveness of controls over revenue and accounts receivable (AS No. 5, paragraphs 34, 42, and 44); - (2) the failure, in an audit of ICFR, to perform sufficient procedures to test the design and operating effectiveness of controls over inventory (AS No. 5, paragraph 42, and 44); and - (3) the failure to perform sufficient procedures to test the existence, completeness, and valuation of inventory, including inadequate performance of substantive analytical procedures (AS No. 15, paragraphs 22 and 27, AU 329, paragraphs .17, .20, and .21, and AU 331, paragraph .11).

+B. Auditing Standards

+Each deficiency described above could relate to several applicable provisions of the standards that govern the conduct of audits.
 The paragraphs of the standards that are cited for each deficiency are those that most directly relate to the deficiency.
 The deficiencies also relate, however, to other paragraphs of those standards and to other auditing standards, including those concerning due professional care, responses to risk assessments, and audit evidence.

 Many audit deficiencies involve a lack of due professional care.
 AU 230, Due Professional Care in the Performance of Work, paragraphs .02, .05, and .06, requires the independent auditor to plan and perform his or her work with due professional care and sets forth aspects of that requirement.
 AU 230, paragraphs .07 through .09, and AS No. 13, The Auditor's Responses to the Risks of Material Misstatement, paragraph 7, specify that due professional care requires the exercise of professional skepticism.
 These standards state that professional skepticism is an attitude that includes a questioning mind and a critical assessment of the appropriateness and sufficiency of audit evidence.

 AS No. 13, paragraphs 3, 5, and 8, requires the auditor to design and implement audit responses that address the risks of material misstatement, and AS No. 15, Audit Evidence, paragraph 4, requires the auditor to plan and perform audit procedures to obtain sufficient appropriate audit evidence to provide a reasonable basis for the audit opinion.
-Sufficiency is the measure of the quantity of audit evidence, and the quantity needed is affected by the risk of material misstatement (in the audit of financial statements) and the quality of the audit evidence obtained.
+Sufficiency is the measure of the quantity of audit evidence, and the quantity needed is affected by the risk of material misstatement (in the audit of financial statements) or the risk associated with the control (in the audit of ICFR) and the quality of the audit evidence obtained.
 The appropriateness of evidence is measured by its quality; to be appropriate, evidence must be both relevant and reliable in providing support for the related conclusions.

 The paragraphs of the standards that are described immediately above are not cited in Part I.A, unless those paragraphs are the most directly related to the relevant deficiency.

 B.1.
 List of Specific Auditing Standards Referenced in Part I.A.

-The table below lists the specific auditing standards that are referenced in Part I.A of this report, cross-referenced to the issuer audits for which each standard is cited.
-PCAOB Auditing Standards Issuers AS No. 12, Identifying and Assessing Risks of Material Misstatement В AS No. 13, The Auditor's Responses to the Risks of Material Misstatement В AS No. 14, Evaluating Audit Results A and B AU 328, Auditing Fair Value Measurements and Disclosures В AU 329, Substantive Analytical Procedures В
+The table below lists the specific auditing standards that are referenced in Part I.A of this report, cross-referenced to the issuer audit for which each standard is cited.

+PCAOB Auditing Standards Issuer

+AS No. 5, An Audit of Internal Control Over Financial Reporting That is Integrated with An Audit of Financial Statements A

+AS No. 15, Audit Evidence А

+AU 329, Substantive Analytical Procedures А

+AU 331, Inventories А